Portuguese grammar: Types of sentences

 In Brazilian Portuguese, the phrase é que is more often omitted.

 Replying

 Não ("no") is the natural negative answer to yes/no questions.
 As in Latin, positive answers are usually made with the inflected verb of the question in the appropriate person and number.
 Portuguese is one of the few Romance languages keeping this Latin peculiarity.
-The adverbs já ("already"), ainda ("yet"), and também ("too", "also") are used when one of them appears in the question.
+The adverbs já ("already"), ainda ("yet"), and também ("too", "also", literally, "as well") are used when one of them appears in the question.